-When things go pear shaped in business people look back and often see that there were warning signs.
-Hindsight is a wonderful thing!
+Isn’t hindsight wonderful?
+Often when things go pear shaped in business people look back and see that there had been warning signs.

 Smaller businesses v larger ones